KNOW THE RISKS

 “My feature feature is the Escape button that takes you to weather.com when you’re using the app but don’t want others to see it.
 It’s a good way of hiding that you are trying to get out of an uncomfortable situation using uSafeUS.”

 Simone, UNH ’22

 “I’m a shy person and have a hard time saying no to people, but with Time to Leave I can get a fake text or phone call to give me a reason to leave any uncomfortable situation.
 You can customize the text to say what you want, and pick someone from your contacts to send it which makes it seem more personal and natural.”

 Maddie, UNH ’20

 “As a student, I found uSafeUS to be incredibly helpful.
 I now have access to all of the resources my school and community have to offer regarding sexual assault right at my fingertips.
 I encouraged my friends to download the app as well because it is helpful to all students, not just those who are survivors of sexual assault.
 Community support is crucial to combatting sexual assault, and I think this app is a step in the right direction to eliminating sexual assault on college campuses.”

-If you are struggling with thoughts of suicide, the National Suicide Prevention Lifeline can help at 1-800-273-TALK (8255).
+Trained advocates are available 24 hours a day, seven days a week.
+If you are struggling with thoughts of self-harm or suicide, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).